DiffuserLite: Towards Real-time Diffusion Planning: Details of Experimental Setup

 \subsection{Baselines}

-\subsubsection{Runtime testing}
+\subsubsection{Runtime Testing}

-\begin{itemize} \item We run Diffuser \footnote{\href{https://github.com/jannerm/diffuser}{https://github.com/jannerm/diffuser}} using the official repository from the original paper with default hyperparameters. \item We run DD \footnote{\href{https://github.com/anuragajay/decision-diffuser/tree/main/code}{https://github.com/anuragajay/decision-diffuser/tree/main/code}} using the official repository from the original paper with default hyperparameters. \end{itemize} All runtime results are obtained on a server equipped with an Intel(R) Xeon(R) Gold 6326 CPU @ 2.90GHz and an NVIDIA GeForce RTX3090.
+\begin{itemize} \item We run Diffuser \footnote{\href{https://github.com/jannerm/diffuser}{https://github.com/jannerm/diffuser}} using the official repository from the original paper with default hyperparameters. \item We run DD \footnote{\href{https://github.com/anuragajay/decision-diffuser/tree/main/code}{https://github.com/anuragajay/decision-diffuser/tree/main/code}} using the official repository from the original paper with default hyperparameters. \item Since the code for HDMI has not been released, we made every effort to reproduce HDMI based on the Diffuser{ Lite} codebase, strictly adhering to every detail mentioned in the paper. \end{itemize} All runtime results are obtained on a server equipped with an Intel(R) Xeon(R) Gold 6326 CPU @ 2.90GHz and an NVIDIA GeForce RTX3090.